How to make Instant Pot Chickpeas- no soaking required! Cooking your chickpeas from scratch will save you money and tastes so much better than canned.

 How to cook chickpeas in an Instant Pot

-Cooking chickpeas in an Instant Pot is pretty much the easiest way to cook them!
+Cooking chickpeas in a pressure cooker is pretty much the easiest way to cook them!

 - Weigh out 1 lb of chickpeas (this is roughly 2 1/4 cups if you don’t own a kitchen scale)

 - Pick through them for stones or bad chickpeas.
 Look for chickpeas that are grey and remove.

 - Rinse chickpeas, then add to the stainless steel insert of your Instant Pot with water, bay leaves and salt.